mouseless-eth/Speedrun-Ethernaut-In-Foundry/03_CoinFlip/README.md

 ## Solution
 Because the flip is calculated onchain using the previous blockhash, we can predict what the outcome will be by simulating the coinflip offchain and then submitting the right predition.

-This level does not use foundry as it will be solved using a simple [ethersjs](https://docs.ethers.io/v5/) script. **Feel free to contribute if you have a solution using only foundry
+This level does not use foundry as it will be solved using a simple [ethersjs](https://docs.ethers.io/v5/) script.

+>Feel free to contribute if you have a solution using only foundry (most likely using forge to make a contract to calculate the flip + call level instance)

 ### Walkthrough